Michael P. Rade, MD, FACS

 Our general surgeons bring extensive experience in general surgery and advanced laparoscopic operations.
 In addition to this broad background, each of the surgeons offers a unique skill set, such as minimally invasive surgery, robotic surgery, or spine exposure surgery (in collaboration with local spine surgeons).
 All of our surgeons are board certified and Fellows of the American College of Surgeons.
 Surgical Associates of WNY is also a teaching affiliate of SUNY at Buffalo School of Medicine, which keeps us involved in the latest research and the education of the next generation of physicians.

-Your surgical care is provided by a team that includes your surgeon as well as a nurse practitioner and physician assistant.
-Having these two healthcare providers allows us to provide continuity of care so coverage runs smoothly while you recover.
-Both Ms. Chella and Ms. Kelley maintain a constant presence at Mercy Hospital.
+Your surgical care is provided by a team that includes your surgeon as well as nurse practitioners and a physician assistant.
+Having these three healthcare providers allows us to provide continuity of care so coverage runs smoothly while you recover.
+Ms. Chella, Ms. Kelley, and Ms. Moran maintain a constant presence at Mercy Hospital.
 They take health histories, provide pre- and post-operative care, round daily, and assist during surgery.